Skip to main content

 • If one financial trading strategy is effective and many people use it, then that strategy will cease to be effective.
 If everyone believe that one strategy is ineffective, then it may be actually effective.
 Market is anti-inductive.

-• Low volatility induce higher leverage that potential increase volatility.
+• Low volatility induce higher leverage that potentially increases volatility.
 High volatility provide potential profit for hedging that may lead to reduced volatility.

 • Two uncorrelated assets may be commonly diversified together that may potentially increase their correlation.